HaojHuang/Edge-Grasp-Network/dataset/README.md

 python vis_grasp.py
 ```

-**Step 6.** Train the model: aggregation.py uses PointNetConv; aggregation_2.py uses PPFConv.
-The classifier is composed of a shallow MLPs with sigmoid as the last activation layer.
+**Step 6.** Train the model: The classifier is composed of a MLPs with sigmoid as the last activation layer.

 ```
-python train.py
+python edge_grasper.py
 ```